code-dot-org/dsco_/README.md

 4. Now you can start creating your component, writing tests (after renaming the default test file) and Storybook stories, and documenting your component!
 5. Add any dependencies to your component with [`lerna add`](https://github.com/lerna/lerna/tree/main/commands/add#readme).
 Make sure to use `--scope` to only add those dependencies to the necessary package.

+### Testing/Installing an Unpublished Package

-If want to test installing your component before publishing it to NPM, here are the steps to do so:
+If want to test your package before publishing it to NPM, here are the steps to do so:

 1. From the root directory, run `npm run build` (for a development build) or `npm run build:prod` (for a production build).
 2. Navigate to the package root (the directory where that package's `package.json` lives).